-Coops don’t have to be large, and you can actually keep chickens in many backyards, pending your local rules!
+Coops don’t have to be large, and you can keep chickens in many backyards, pending your local rules and regulations.

 Owning chickens is a valuable experience for many people, and those who don’t have experience with these pets may be surprised at just how much joy they can bring into your life.

-To find out more about the best chicken coops to house your friends, we found products perfect for both beginners and experienced chicken owners; you simply need to find out which chicken coop will work best for your particular needs.
+To find out more about the best chicken coops to house your flock, we found products perfect for both beginners and experienced chicken owners.
+You simply need to find out which chicken coop will work best for your particular needs.

 Pets Imperial Double Savoy Chicken Coop